 Lasting Power of Attorney Solicitors in Manchester and London

 A Lasting Power of Attorney is where you (the Donor) choose a person you trust who will then carry out your wishes regarding your healthcare or financial affairs if you become unable to manage them yourself (the Attorney).
-Our specialist lasting power of attorney solicitors can give you advice on the powers you may wish the attorney to have, help you complete the required paperwork correctly, advise you on making changes or objecting.
+Our specialist Lasting Power of Attorney solicitors can give you advice on the powers you may wish the attorney to have, help you complete the required paperwork correctly and advise you on making changes or objecting.

-Lasting power of attorney can give you peace of mind that if the worst happens, you will still be in control of what can and cannot happen.
-An Attorney can be anyone who is over 18 and has the mental capacity, with people often choosing family members of solicitors.
+A Lasting Power of Attorney can give you peace of mind that if the worst happens, you will still be in control of what can and cannot happen.
+An Attorney can be anyone who is over 18 and has the mental capacity, with people often choosing family members or solicitors.

 There are two types of Powers of Attorney:

 - Property and Affairs Lasting Powers of Attorney – this allows someone you choose to manage your finance and other property

 - Health and Welfare Lasting Powers of Attorney – this allows someone you trust to make welfare decisions on your behalf

 You may make one or both of these, but you must make separate Powers of Attorney for each one although the same attorney can be named for both.
 You may also name more than one attorney for each Power.

 In terms of powers, you can give the attorney the power to: